NGI-TRUSTCHAIN/MS3/README.md

 - **Seamless Composability:** Mix and match different solutions that automatically work together
 - **Flexible Deployment:** Use our hosted solution or build your own solution with our modular packages
 - **Multi-Chain Support:** Built-in support for multi-chain and cross-chain operations
-- **Version Control:** Run multiple versions of the same adapter simultaneously
+- **Version Control:** Run multiple versions of the same adapter simultaneously.

 ## Architecture